-Employment discrimination on the basis of national origin, religious belief, or race is against the law.
-If your employer has made biased decisions against you and you believe those decisions were influenced by your national origin, religious belief, or race, The Sampath Law Firm wants to hear about it and protect your rights under the law.
+Employment discrimination on the basis of national origin or race is against the law.
+If your employer has made biased decisions against you and you believe those decisions were influenced by your national origin or race, contact The Sampath Law Firm for help and to protect your rights under the law.

 WHAT IS RACE DISCRIMINATION?